The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 Many Democrats also fear it will fuel GOP criticism.
 Republicans have been laying a foundation for a midterm argument rooted in casting Biden as a weak leader who has lost control of a swirl of crises, from the surge in migrants at the southern border to a rise in violent crime and now the situation in Afghanistan.

-“The United States and our allies are less safe because of this president’s failures,” said Republican National Committee communications director Danielle Alvarez in a statement following the deadly attack in Afghanistan.
+“The United States and our allies are less safe because of this president’s failures,” said Republican National Committee communications director Danielle Alvarez in a statement after the deadly attack in Afghanistan.
 “The American people deserve leadership and strength from their leader.”

 White House officials reject the notion that they and the president were unprepared.
 “Many people who work here have lived through August before,” said White House press secretary Jen Psaki.
 “You don’t always know what the challenges are going to look like, but you know they will come.”